nikitasius/GnuPG/README.md

 # GnuPG with large RSA keys

+#There is a BUG, im testing with modified libgcrypt.

 ##WARNING
 ###Before installation you **must** export **ALL** your pub/sec keys from current keyring and delete keyring!
 Explanation you can find in Errors section.